tnichols217/notes/College/Additional Questions.md

 2. How did you spend your last two summers?
 (50 words)

 > [!para]
-> The first summer, since it was Covid, I spent majority of it learning how to code and what remaining time left I spent cycling with friends (as exercise was not restricte)
+> The first summer, since it was Covid, I spent majority of it learning how to code and what remaining time left I spent cycling with friends (as exercise was not restricted in Malaysia during certain times) and learning how to workout.
+The second summer I spp

 3. What historical moment or event do you wish you could have witnessed?
 (50 words)